Pairshoe/Jenga-AE/README.md

-# Jenga AE
+# [ATC'25 Artifact] Jenga: Enhancing Long-Context Fine-tuning of LLMs with Contextual Token Sparsity

-This is the artifact repository for paper #122 at ATC'25, titled **Jenga: Enhancing Long-Context Fine-tuning of LLMs with Contextual Token Sparsity**.
+This is the artifact repository for submission #122 at ATC'25, titled *Jenga: Enhancing Long-Context Fine-tuning of LLMs with Contextual Token Sparsity*.

-This repository includes:

-- **Checkpoints (`checkpoints/`):** The fine-tuned model weights for accuracy validation.
-- **Dataset (`dataset/`):** The cleaned E2E dataset used for performance evaluation.
+Should there by any questions, please contact the authors in HotCRP.
+The authors will respond to each question within 24 hours and as soon as possible.

+## Repository Contents

+We provide all necessary components—code, scripts and logs—to fully reproduce the results presented in the paper.
+Specifically:

-- **Log Files  (`logs/` ):** Experiment logs used for generating the figures in the paper.
+- **Log Files  (`logs/` ):** Experiment logs used for figure generation in the paper.
-- **Reproduced Figures (`output_figures/`):** Output directory of reproduced figures.
-We have provided figures (prefixed with `exp-`) in this directory that were reproduced for reference.
-- **Source Code (`src/`):** The core implementation of Long Exposure.
+- **Source Code (`src/`):** Core implementation of our system.
 - **Experiment Scripts (`scripts/`):** Ready-to-use scripts for running experiments corresponding to each figure and table in the paper.

 ## Installation

-We have compiled a list of all the necessary software dependencies and their specified versions in `requirements.txt` except **Flash Attention**.
-After installing Python (we recommend version 3.10), these dependencies can be installed automatically by executing:
+We have listed all required software dependencies (with specified versions) in `requirements.txt`, except for *Flash Attention*, which should be installed separately due to build constraints.

+After installing Python (we recommend version 3.10), install *the required dependencies* by running:

 ```
 pip install -r requirements.txt
 ```

-Then, you need to install **Flash Attention**:
+Next, install *Flash Attention* separately:

 ```
 pip install flash-attn --no-build-isolation
 ```

-Finally, you can install Jenga from source:
+Finally, install *Jenga* from source:

 ```
 pip install -e .